Rhino pills: risks, side effects and more

 Over-the-counter Viagra

-You can't buy Viagra (sildenafil) over the counter.
-All ED medications require a prescription, and as you've just read, there are good reasons.
-They are vasodilators, meaning they cause blood vessels in the body to dilate (open).
+You can't buy Viagra (sildenafil) OTC.
+All ED medications require a prescription—and, as you've just read, for good reasons.
+Most ED medications are vasodilators, meaning they cause blood vessels in the body to dilate (open).
 That has the potential to cause side effects, and you shouldn't take them if you have certain medical conditions or are taking certain other medications.

 To be safe, assume that any "male enhancement" or "sexual enhancement" product you see on store shelves, or anything marketed as "natural Viagra," is likely to be ineffective at best and potentially dangerous at worst.
-That's because the FDA doesn't regulate dietary supplements like prescription drugs.
+Again, that's because the FDA doesn't regulate dietary supplements like prescription drugs.

 Viagra vs. Rhino pills

-You can't buy Viagra (sildenafil) over the counter.
-All ED medications require a prescription, and for good reason.
-If you’re having trouble getting or staying hard, try erectile dysfunction medications that are proven to be safe and effective when taken as prescribed.
-ED medications, including Viagra, belong to a class of drugs called PDE-5 inhibitors.
+If you’re having trouble getting or staying hard, try ED medications that are proven to be safe and effective when taken as prescribed.
+ED meds, including Viagra, belong to a class of drugs called PDE-5 inhibitors.
+These medications help you get and maintain an erection once you’re sexually aroused; they work in part by relaxing the blood vessels in the penis and allowing blood to flow in.
 As of now, there are four FDA-approved prescription ED medications:

 DISCLAIMER